top of page

 For many years I earned my living setting up and managing arts courses for adults in Bristol, giving me the chance to learn from witnessing excellent teachers and seeing others develop their artistic skills.

 But my fingers need to be busy.
 I've experimented many different crafts, but return to textile work again and again.
 Tapestry weaving and weaving chunky rugs and cushion covers with recycled fabrics fulfils my need to 'fiddle with fabrics', while using my skills for designing, working with colours and developing my own style and techniques.
 Buying a 24" rigid heddle loom opened up a whole new world of weaving, where I can mix yarns and textures to create a whole wardrobe of hand-woven clothes.
-This kept me experimenting for two years, until I had a craving for a more complex loom , leading to a more recent purchase of an 8-shaft table loom which can only lead to many more years of weaving and exploration.
-As a member of the Avon Guild of Dyers, Spinners and Weavers, I value the support and inspiration I glean from other weavers and textile artists.
+This kept me experimenting for several years, until I had a craving for a more complex loom , leading to a more recent purchase of an 8-shaft table loom which can only lead to many more years of weaving and exploration, particularly in the use of unconventional, 'waste' materials.

 My love for strong colours and rich textures is reflected in all my paintings, textiles and throughout my home.